larissapoghosyan/Capstone_Project/README.md

 ## Instructions

+By following the instructions below you can easily replicate the results presented in the work.
+See the corresponding sections for details.

+### Notebooks

 ‘Transformers_BERT_embeddings_both_datasets’ notebook provides a pipeline to extract BERT embeddings and save them as h5py files.

 The notebooks ‘W2V_FastText_embeddings_both_datasets’ and ELMo_embeddings_both_datasets’  provide embeddings of Word2Vec, FastText and ELMo respectively.